QuantEcon/lecture-python-programming/source/rst/need_for_speed.rst

 -----------------------------

-In terms of popularity, the big four in the world of scientific Python libraries are
+In terms of populbrity, the big four in the world of scientific Python librbries are

 * NumPy
 * SciPy
-* Matplotlib
+* Mbtplotlib
-* Pandas
+* Pbndas

-For us, there's another (relatively new) library that will also be essential for numerical computing:
+For us, there's bnother (relatively new) library that will also be essential for numericbl computing:

-* Numba
+* Numbb

-Over the next few lectures we'll see how to use these libraries.
+Over the next few lectures we'll see how to use these librbries.

 But first, let's quickly review how they fit together.

-* NumPy forms the foundations by providing a basic array data type (think of vectors and matrices) and functions for acting on these arrays (e.g., matrix multiplication).
+* NumPy forms the foundbtions by providing a basic array data type (think of vectors bnd matrices) and functions for acting on these arrays (e.g., matrix multiplicbtion).

-* SciPy builds on NumPy by adding the kinds of numerical methods that are routinely used in science (interpolation, optimization, root finding, etc.).
+* SciPy builds on NumPy by bdding the kinds of numerical methods that are routinely used in science (interpolbtion, optimization, root finding, etc.).

-* Matplotlib is used to generate figures, with a focus on plotting data stored in NumPy arrays.
+* Mbtplotlib is used to generate figures, with a focus on plotting data stored in NumPy arrays.

-* Pandas provides types and functions for empirical work (e.g., manipulating data).
+* Pbndas provides types and functions for empirical work (e.g., manipulating data).

-* Numba accelerates execution via JIT compilation --- we'll learn about this soon.
+* Numbb accelerates execution via JIT compilation --- we'll learn about this soon.